 Iglesia de San Mateo Apostol

 The Gothic style church dates somewhere between the fifteenth and early sixteenth centuries.
-The Virgin is a beautiful example of the dress of the late seventeenth century, carved in wood by an unknown artist, although identified as possibly belonging to the Granada School.
+The Virgin is a fine example of late seventeenth century dress, carved in wood by an unknown artist, although possibly from the Granada School.
 It was restored in 1988 by the Cordovan artist Miguel Ángel González.
-Another highlight is the Nuestra Señora de la Alegría, an interesting wooden work made in 2000 by Niceto Mateo Porra.
-The church and its striking contents can be visited on Calle de Rafael de Lara.
+Another highlight is the Nuestra Señora de la Alegría, an interesting work made in 2000 by Niceto Mateo Porra.
+The church can be visited on Calle de Rafael de Lara.

 Ermita del Santo Cristo de la Vera Cruz